mckenzielee/Qi-Docs/docs/Qi_Types.rst

 Properies collection defines the enum’s constant list.
 The SdsTypeProperty’s Identifier represents the constant’s name and the SdsTypeProperty’s Value represents the constant’s value.

-InterpolationModeOverride is assigned when the Property of the event should be interpolated in a specific way that differs from the InterpolationMode of the SdsType.
-InterpolationModeOverride is only applied to a Property that is not part of the Index.
-If the InterpolationModeOverride is not set, the Property is are interpolated in the manner defined by the SdsType’s IntepolationMode.
+``InterpolationMode`` is assigned when the Property of the event should be interpolated in a specific way that differs from the InterpolationMode of the SdsType. ``InterpolationMode`` is only applied to a Property that is not part of the Index.
+If the ``InterpolationMode`` is not set, the Property is are interpolated in the manner defined by the SdsType’s ``IntepolationMode``.

-An SdsType with the InterpolationMode set to Discrete cannot have a Property with an InteroplationModeOverride.
+An SdsType with the ``InterpolationMode`` set to Discrete cannot have a Property with an InteroplationMode.
-For more information on interpolation of events see [Add link for Interpolation].
+For more information on interpolation of events see `Interpolation <https://qi-docs.readthedocs.io/en/latest/Qi_Types.html#interpolation>`__.

 Uom is the unit of measure for the Property.
 The Uom of a Property may be specified by the name or the abbreviation.
 The names and abbreviations of Uoms are case sensitive.